pivotalservices/turbo/terraform/gcp/README.md

 # Note
-This is a WIP, Concourse is not yet integrated with Credhub nor UAA.
-Nothing is scalable for now.
+Do not use this for production, for now!

 # Howto use:
 ## Instance types